-Most likely the issue that will dominate the 2020 election campaign is the economic consequences of the global coronavirus pandemic.
-At the end of 2019, the United States’ economy was doing quite well, with unemployment falling to the lowest figure since 1990 and GDP GDP growing steadily since 2016.
-However, with the economic lockdown caused by the COVID-19 pandemic, both of these core economic indicators have fallen at an unprecedented speed.
-GDP fell by almost five percent in the first quarter of 2020, while national unemployment increased more than threefold in April alone, reaching Great Depression levels of more than 20 percent in some states.
-Traditionally, economic health is seen as a strong indicator as to how an incumbent president has been doing, so undoubtedly the Trump administration’s response to this crisis will have a strong bearing on election outcome.
-So far, a majority of American’s disapprove of the administration’s response, but this statistic belies the fact that disapproval is split on partisan lines, with Republicans overwhelmingly supporting the president’s efforts.
+The coronavirus pandemicThe issue that dominated the 2020 election campaign was the economic and social consequences of the global coronavirus pandemic.
+At the end of 2019, the United States’ economy was doing quite well, with unemployment falling to the lowest figure since 1990 and GDP growing steadily since 2016.
+However, with the economic lockdown caused by the COVID-19 pandemic, both of these core economic indicators fell at an unprecedented speed.
+GDP fell by 31.2 percent in the second quarter of 2020, while national unemployment increased more than threefold in April alone, reaching Great Depression levels of more than 20 percent in states.
+Traditionally, economic health is seen as a strong indicator as to how an incumbent president has been doing, making these figures very important to the Trump campaign.
+As of January 2021, a majority of Americans disapproved of the administration’s response, but this statistic belies the fact that disapproval is split on partisan lines, with Republicans overwhelmingly supporting the former president’s efforts.